 How will DEQ know the rule addressed the need?

-The rule requires source testing to demonstrate the effectiveness of emissions control devices and to measure emissions in several other cases (chromium 6 emissions from Tier 2 facilities and metal HAP emissions from Tier 1 facilities opting to operate uncontrolled furnaces).
+The rule requires source testing to demonstrate the effectiveness of emissions control devices and to measure emissions in several other cases (hexavalent chromium emissions from Tier 2 facilities and metal HAP emissions from Tier 1 facilities opting to operate uncontrolled furnaces).
 Source testing will quantify metal HAP emissions and emissions reductions.

-DEQ is also performing ambient air monitoring near several CAGM, which can verify whether metal HAP concentrations in the air people breathe has been reduced to safe levels.
+DEQ is also performing ambient air monitoring near several CAGMs, which can verify whether metal HAP concentrations in the air people breathe have been reduced to safe levels.